15 November 2017

 Studio and design work has always been supported by one-to-one tutorials from University staff as well as regular guest lecturers including many professional architects from internationally successful practices.
 It has been a great experience to start to understand architecture and its place in everyday life and communities.

-As part of being a student at ARU I’ve had to opportunity to start up ‘ARCH SOC’, the Department of Engineering and Built Environment’s only student society currently.
+As part of being a student at ARU I’ve had the opportunity to start up ‘ARCH SOC’, aka the Architecture Society.
 We want to include all students from all courses in social events as well as interesting and challenging creative projects and competitions.
 Guest speakers, practice visits and days out are on the top of our list!
 It will be a great experience to get to know people from all courses and year groups to enjoy all that is intriguing about architecture and design.